bikademy/Nexa/README.md

 # Purpose

-The primary purpose of this smart contract is to incentivize Bikademy Students to explore destinations in a green, sustainable way by awarding them NFTs upon completing specific cycling routes or Exams.
+The primary purpose of this smart contract is to incentivize Bikademy Students to explore destinations in a green, sustainable way by awarding them NFTs upon completing specific cycling tasks or Exams.
 These NFTs come with additional utilities, such as free museum tickets or discount vouchers, offering both a fun and practical reward for cyclists.

 # Benefits of the Smart Contract